kapildevkumara/ubuntuism/README.md

 <img src="./images/1_Windows/Step_3.gif" width="400" text="Step 3">

 <ul>
-  <li> Insert a pendrive with formatted pendrive with 4GB space available.</br> </li>
+  <li> Insert a formatted pendrive with 4GB space available.</br> </li>
   <li> Select the location of downloaded Ubuntu image and the pendrive path.</br> </li>
   <li> Flash the image using any of the 2 softwares. </br> </li>
 </ul>

 </br>
-&nbsp; We have successfully completed out pre-requisites.
+&nbsp; We have successfully completed our pre-requisites.
 Lets jump into our main course.
 So you both, Refresh and restart!! :-P
 </br>

 <ul>